semantic-release/npm/README.md

 Verify the presence of the `NPM_TOKEN` environment variable, create or update the `.npmrc` file with the token and verify the token is valid.

-## getLastRelease

-Determine the last release of the package on the `npm` registry.

 ## publish

 Update the `package.json` version, [create](https://docs.npmjs.com/cli/pack) the `npm` package tarball and [publish](https://docs.npmjs.com/cli/publish) to the `npm` registry.